datacarpentry/cloud-genomics/_episodes/02-logging-onto-cloud.md

 - How do I connect to an AWS instance?
 objectives:
 - Connect to a running instance
+keypoints:
+- You can use one set of log-in credentials for many instances
+- Logging off an instance is not the same as turning off an instance
 ---

 <script language="javascript" type="text/javascript">